|Atomic Mass||167.26 g.mol -1|

 - Erbium is a chemical radioactive element present as the eleventh element in the lanthanide series of the periodic table.
-The pure form of the element is a metal.
+The pure form of the element is metal.

 - Naturally, occurring Erbium is found in chemical combination with other naturally occurring elements.
 When it is artificially isolated its appearance is a silvery-white solid metal.

-- This metal is used to color lenses of glasses.
+- This metal is used to colour the lenses of glasses.

 - It has a vital application in the production of metal alloys.

 - Erbium ion’s unique wavelength aids laser surgery.

 - The pure form of Erbium metal is malleable.

 - It is very stable and it does not oxidize quickly when it is exposed to air (when compared to other rare earth metals).

-- It comprises of properties that are similar to other rare earth materials or lanthanides.
+- It comprises properties that are similar to other rare earth materials or lanthanides.